Haseki sultan: Usage

-Decline of the haseki
+Decline

-Osman II might have had a concubine with the haseki rank, but all that can be determined about her is that her name was Ayşe.
-(Note: According to Piterberg, Osman II did not have a haseki and Ayşe just "a politically insignificant consort".)
+Osman II might have had one or two haseki sultan, but little is known about his harem.
+(Note: According to Piterberg, Osman II did not have a haseki and the well-known Ayşe was just "a politically insignificant consort".)

 As with Osman, very little is known about the concubines of his younger half-brother, Murad IV.
 Privy purse registers show the presence of one haseki, Ayşe, until the very end of Murad's seventeen-year reign, when a second unnamed haseki appears.
-It's possible that Murad had only one concubine until the advent of the second one, or that he had a number of concubines and singled out two of them as haseki.

-Ibrahim had eight haseki, of whom the first three — Turhan, Saliha Dilaşub, and Muazzez — each had one son who later became sultan.
+Ibrahim had eight haseki sultan, of whom the first three — Turhan, Muazzez and Dilaşub — each had one son who later became sultan.

-The presence of more than one haseki sultan was a significant change in the reigns of Murad IV and Ibrahim, signaling that the age of the haseki was coming to an end.
-With Kösem's strong influence as valide sultan, the haseki sultan title being held by eight women simultaneously, and the princes no longer being appointed to provincial posts, the haseki title lost its special status.
-In this period, its meaning began to shift from a "chief consort" and "single favorite" to something more general like "imperial consort", similar to the earlier hatun.
+The presence of more than one haseki sultan was a significant change, signaling that the age of the haseki was coming to an end.
+With Kösem's strong influence as valide sultan, the haseki sultan title being held by eight women simultaneously, and the change of the succession law, the haseki title lost its special status.
+In this period, its meaning began to shift from "chief consort" and "sole favorite" to something more general like "imperial consort".

-Gülnuş Sultan was the last influential haseki.
+Gülnuş Sultan was the last influential haseki sultan.
 She had a forceful personality and was very involved in politics, managing to persuade Mehmed IV to dismiss and execute his grand vizier Kara Mustafa Pasha in 1683.
 Her authority had previously lessened during the vizierate of Köprülüzade Ahmed Pasha (1661 to 1676), but increased again after Mustafa Pasha's execution and lasted until Mehmed IV's deposition in 1687.

 In the late 17th century kadın became the highest-ranking title for imperial concubines.
-The last woman in Ottoman history to use the haseki sultan title is Rabia Sultan, one of the two known concubines of Ahmed II.
+The last woman to use the haseki sultan title was Rabia Sultan, one of the two known concubines of Ahmed II.